 Rising 7th graders and older

 Great way for families to serve together.
 Provides leadership training opportunities for teens.
-Register to serve here.
+Register to be a part of the fun and exciting week!

 Family Night